Pennsylvania Licensure Requirements

 Continuing Education Requirement:

 30 hours of continuing education required for each biennial license renewal.
+Completion of continuing education is not required for inital license.

 Initial Licensing Fee: